-Applying \hyperref[thm41]{Theorem~4.1} and \hyperref[lem46]{Lemma~4.6} to the LTV filtering system \eqref{LTV_Filtering} under vanishing process noise, we can obtain the following proposition that reveals some equality and inequality relationships for the total information rate or minimum MS estimation error in \hyperref[thm43]{Theorem~4.3}, regardless of how the filter $\mathcal{F}$ is designed.
+Applying \hyperref[thm41]{Theorem 4.1} and \hyperref[lem46]{Lemma 4.6} to the LTV filtering system \eqref{LTV_Filtering} under vanishing process noise, we can obtain the following proposition that reveals some equality and inequality relationships for the total information rate or minimum MS estimation error in \hyperref[thm43]{Theorem 4.3}, regardless of how the filtering process $\mathcal{F}$ is designed.